secar600/secar-documents/source/vacuum_system.rst

 - Close the open flanges and make sure their bolts are tightened down.
 - Close the vent valve(s) by hand.
 - Put the rubber corks that I have provided in the vent valve's hose.
-- Make sure the roughing pump of the section is ON.
+- [Fernando - is this manual or through high level controls?]
+Make sure the roughing pump of the section is ON (they should be physically located beneath or close to the turbo pump)
 - Slowly open the manual roughing valve and listen for any abnormal sound from the scroll pump.
 If the pump is too loud for too long, you may have a large leak.
 - Monitor the pressure gauge in the beamline:

     - If it is a Pirani gauge, wait until it comes down to 50 mTorr before starting the turbo pump.
     - If it is a Barathron gauge, wait until it showes 100 mTorr or 0 before starting the turbo pump.
-- Turn ON the turbo pump from the :code:`Vac. by Type` page.
+- [Fernando - most transferred from your document ok?]
+Turn ON the turbo pump from the :code:`Vac. by Type` page.
+The On/Off/Rst button should have a RED color from vacuum interlock.
+Toggle it to reset the system and clear the interlock.
+Once the LED light is BLUE, toggle the menu to ON, and it should turn GREEN.
+The indicators to the right indicate if there is an interlock preventing the turbo pump operation.
+Once the pump is on, the indicator speed should increase.
+The Power indicator may exceed 45W until the pump is at full speed (650 Hz for pumps upstream of D1568 and 1000 Hz for pumps downstream).
 - When the turbo pump's speed is around 100 to 200 Hz, turn ON the cold cathode gauge on that section.
 - Once the turbo pump is at full speed (646 or 650 Hz for the Agilent pumps, 1000 Hz for the pfeiffer turbo pumps), reset the cold cathode gauge and the turbo pump using the :code:`Vac. by Type` page.
-- In order to turn on the cold cathode gauge the pressure in the system has to be lower than 10E-5 Torr.
+- [Fernando: from yours] In order to turn on the cold cathode gauge the pressure in the system has to be lower than 10E-5 Torr.
 There is an interlock preventing operation if the pressure is higher than that value (so there is no risk of damage).

 .. warning::